 Source: Trace One analysis of 2020–2024 FDA and USDA data

 Over the past few years, the number of food recalls issued by the two agencies has increased.
 From 2020 to 2023, the total number of recalls grew from 454 to 547, an increase of more than 20%.
 This growth took place across all classes of recall, but notably the number of Class I recalls has increased in each year since 2020.
-And through the first half of 2024, the number of total recalls is set to roughly match 2023’s total.
+And while the volume of food recalls declined slightly in 2024, it remained over 15% higher than in 2020.

 Common Causes of Food Recalls